Summary: One night, Genya Arikado unexpectedly revealed tidbits of his past to Yoko

 "Oh, that's him alright.
 Genya Arikado," said Heni.
 "He's usually not here.
 But even when he is, he never samples the beauties here, saying that they're tasteless and he's had better.
 That's some high standards, I tell you."

 Genya was slouched at a lavish black circle couch with pillows spread about.
-In front of him was a low coffee table with a shot glass and a bottle half filled with liquor and a dozen cigarette butts.
+In front of him was a low coffee table with a shot glass, and a bottle half filled with liquor, and an ashtray with dozen cigarette butts.
 Under the dark lights of the club, Genya's usually brown eyes looked ghoulishly yellow; his pale skin looked funeral sheet white; matched with his long coal black hair, he looked more like a vampire than human.

 Yoko just stood there, not quite sure if she was seeing the right thing.
 Genya never smoked, nor did he seem the type to imbibe hard liquor.
 He was like a machine that needed no sleep and a computer who had no disk space for inefficient activities.
 He was their superior, their boss, their leader who never had a moment of error, or a moment of emotion.

 Now, Genya looked like he might have feelings.
 Yoko thought that maybe the world ended and no one bothered to tell her.

 "Hello Belnades-san," said Genya, without looking at her.
 "You're not imaging things."

 Yoko quickly returned to reality.
 "I didn't expect to see you here."

 "Nor did I expect you here," he finally turned his curiously golden eyes upon her.
 It was one of his many usual abilities.
 He seemed to sense people before seeing them.
 He nodded toward the bottle.
 "Want a drink with me?"
 Genya asked.

 Yoko's eyes went wide.
 "Are you serious?
 Boss?"